 While it may seem obvious, we all need to build-up our confidence and tolerance when making any changes.
 Choose something that’s relatively easy to begin with and then push yourself to get a little braver each week.

 The bottom line is to go for it, you have nothing to lose and lots to gain.
 Who knows what will happen and who you will collide with when you change things up a little?
-May your new year be filled with new brain food and lots of exciting experiences.
+May your new year be filled with new brain food and lots of exciting experiences to get more and more creative.